 We found 12 family medicine practitioners who accept Medicare near Lapel, IN.

-Dr. Diane Elrod's specialties are general practice, family medicine, and general internal medicine.
-She practices in Indianapolis, IN and Pendleton, IN.
-She is in-network for Medicare insurance.
-She attended medical school at Midwestern University, Chicago College of Osteopathic Medicine.
+Dr. Diane Elrod is a general practitioner, family medicine physician, and general internist.
+She takes Medicare insurance.
+She studied medicine at Midwestern University, Chicago College of Osteopathic Medicine.

 Conditions / Treatments